tahaather07/AI-F1-Prediction-Project/README.md

 ## Goal

-To develop and compare machine learning models for predicting F1 race finishing orders, specifically focusing on a target race (e.g., 2025 Saudi Arabian GP).
+To develop and compare machine learning models for predicting F1 race finishing orders, specifically focusing on a target race

 ## Methodology